Nigerian bandit conflict: Ali Kachalla

-Kachalla's gang has carried out numerous attacks, most notably the downing of a Nigerian Air Force Alpha Jet on 18 June 2021 and the destruction of a Mowag Piranha armored personnel carrier in Dansadau on 23 July 2021.
+Kachalla's gang has carried out numerous attacks, most notably the downing of a Nigerian Air Force Alpha Jet on 18 July 2021 and the destruction of a Mowag Piranha armored personnel carrier in Dansadau on 23 July 2021.
 Kachalla's gang has suffered defeats, most notably losing 30 men in a battle with an Ansaru cell.

+Kachalla was killed on 11 December 2023.
+Before his death, Kachalla and his fighters attacked a detachment of security operatives in Magorno, Munya.
+The air component of Nigeria's Operation Whirl Punch was notified shortly after, and its aircraft scrambled to protect troops under attack.
+Aircraft spotted Kachalla and his men withdraw from the area on a convoy of 11 motorcycles.
+The aircraft trailed them to their hideout near Kopa Hills, and airstrikes were authorized, resulting in the deaths of Kachalla and several of his men.

-Dogo Gide
+Dogo Giɗe

 Abubakar Abdullahi, known as Dogo Gide, is the leader of a bandit group near Dansadau.
 He is from Maru local government and is in his 40s, married with children.
 He is known for killing bandit leader Buharin Daji and 24 of Daji's gang members by luring Daji to a peace meeting.
 He also killed a rival bandit leader named Damina who had attacked villages under Gide's control.
-Mr Gide is believed to have formed criminal ties with Boko Haram in the last quarter of 2019.
+Gide is believed to have formed criminal ties with Boko Haram in the last quarter of 2019.
 He is also believed to have the financial capacity and connections to procure weapons.
-He is believed to have masterminded lots of kidnapping one of which included the kidnapping of scores of students from the Federal Government College Yauri in Kebbi State in June.
+He is believed to have masterminded many kidnapping raids, one of which involved the kidnapping of scores of students from the Federal Government College Yauri in Kebbi State in June.